Steve C. Jones

-Steve CarMichael Jones (born January 26, 1957) is a United States district judge for the United States District Court for the Northern District of Georgia and a former Georgia Superior Court judge.
+Steve CarMichael Jones (born January 26, 1957) is a senior United States district judge for the United States District Court for the Northern District of Georgia and a former judge of the Georgia Superior Court.

 Early life and education

 Jones was born and raised in Athens, Georgia and graduated from Cedar Shoals High School.
 He received a Bachelor of Business Administration degree from University of Georgia in 1978.
 He then ran the Child Support Recovery Office for the local district attorney for six years.
 Jones is a graduate of the University of Georgia School of Law, receiving his Juris Doctor in 1987.
-He went to work as an assistant district attorney.
+He then worked as an assistant district attorney until 1993.

 Judicial career

 Georgia state judicial service

 Jones served as a municipal court judge in Athens-Clarke County from 1993 to 1995.
 In 1995, Gov. Zell Miller appointed Jones to be a Georgia Superior Court judge for the Western Judicial Circuit, which includes Clarke and Oconee counties.